columbia-applied-data-science/rosetta/CONTRIBUTING.md

           $ git push -u origin my-feature

-Finally, go to the web page of the your fork of the dspy repo, and click 'Pull request' to send your changes to the maintainers for review. request.
+Finally, go to the web page of the your fork of the rosetta repo, and click 'Pull request' to send your changes to the maintainers for review. request.
 This will send an email to the committers.